Technical and organizational security measures

 Any mobile devices (laptop, USB key,…) must have disk encryption protection in place in order to protect against data leakage when such a device is stolen or lost

-The Ingenico password policy and acceptable usage policy prohibits the sharing of passwords, re-use of personal non-work related password and requires passwords to be changed on a regular basis and default passwords to be altered.
+The Worldline password policy and acceptable usage policy prohibits the sharing of passwords, re-use of personal non-work related password and requires passwords to be changed on a regular basis and default passwords to be altered.
 All passwords must fulfil defined minimum requirements and are stored in encrypted form.

 Each computer has a password-protected screensaver that is activated upon a specific time of inactivity